MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 - **alarmLevel (user defined)** valid levels: NONE, INFORMATION, IMPORTANT, WARNING, URGENT, CRITICAL, LIFE\_SAFETY, DO\_NOT\_LOG, IGNORE
 - **All the columns right to the alarmLevel are only informational for the user and will be ignored by the script.**
 - **Handlers\_to\_link** Links handlers from the event detector were not in the original, they are delimited for a customs symbol ";, \*, ||", please do not use comma delimiter.
 It will break the CSV file format.
+- **stateValues** Links  from the event detector were not in the original, they are delimited for a customs symbol ";, \*, ||", please do not use comma delimiter.
+It will break the CSV file format.

 This script will: